 Students wishing to serve in the executive branch may apply for a position in the Governor's Cabinet; provided they have served in the legislative branch at a prior conference (i.e. freshmen are not eligible).
-One student will be assigned to serve as commissioner of each department of state government (i.e. Commission of General Services, etc.) Students serving on the governor's cabinet WILL NOT spend time in the house or senate.
+One student will be assigned to serve as commissioner of each department of state government (i.e. Commissioner of Education, etc.) Students serving on the governor's cabinet WILL NOT spend time in the house or senate.
 Please make certain students understand their time at the conference will be spent meeting with fellow cabinet members and the Governor.
+Governor's Cabinet members must complete a research intensive pre-conference assignment to participate.
 LIMIT 2 PER SCHOOL.

 The Governor's Cabinet consists of the Governor and the Commissioners of each Department, who act as advisers to the Governor.
 The Cabinet is not a legislature; Commissioners do not have votes, nor do they present, speak, or debate like representatives in the legislature.
 Commissioners are called upon to thoroughly research their Departments and act as expert advisers to the Governor about the programs and funding in their Departments.
 They will be actively engaged in the budget process during the entire conference.

-In addition, the pre-conference assignment for Commissioners is a summary of research on their Departments along with suggestions for how to optimize their programs and funding.
-More details about this assignment will be sent out prior to the conference.
 Members of the Cabinet can expect to be a very integral part of their chamber, contribute often to the discussion, and learn a lot about the executive branch of government and the budget process.
-If you do not submit this pre-conference assignment, you will not be able to serve on the Cabinet.
 The GC will hear from bill sponsors as a bill moves through its path on the way to law, and they will help the governor decide whether or not the bill should become law.
 Commissioners will also have the opportunity to meet with their real Tennessee state government counterparts, schedule permitting.